- Marketing Manager

 A career as marketing manager has fewer possibilities in rural areas than in urban or semi-urban regions.
 However, this in rural areas began to expand with each day.

 A career as marketing manager involves carrying out certain activities within a defined time-span for a company or individual.
-This career is one of India's emerging career opportunities which requires a lot of time and emotional stability.
+Career as Marketing Managers is one of India's emerging career opportunities that requires a lot of time and emotional stability.

 In most companies, a marketing manager works for nine hours a day on a daily basis.
 Yet he or she has to work harder when it comes to product launches.
-Many tasks that need more effort, a marketing manager in these circumstances will stretch the duration of the shifts to complete it in time.
+Many tasks that need more effort, individuals who opt for a career as Marketing Manager in these circumstances will stretch the duration of the shifts to complete it in time.